ieco-lab/pestHubMap/README.md

 2. <ins>[Instructions](https://github.com/ieco-lab/pestHubMap/tree/main/template)</ins> on how to obtain data and build and deploy the template locally and globally.

 ## FAQ
 Most questions can be addressed by reading though our detailed [Instructions](https://github.com/ieco-lab/pestHubMap/tree/main/template).
 As more users start working with this repository, we will update this FAQ list.
-If you have a question, then please add it as a
+If you have a question, please add it as an issue or contact mrhelmus@temple.edu.
 -   *Why pestHubMap?*
     -   pest == any invasive species
     -   Hub == properties that accelerate invasive species spread